 Visa Comparison — South Korea

-The D-10 and F-1-D both allow foreign nationals to live in Korea without a Korean employer — but for opposite reasons.
+The and both allow foreign nationals to live in Korea without a Korean employer — but for opposite reasons.
 D-10 is for people trying TO find work in Korea.
 F-1-D is for people who already HAVE work, just for a company based outside Korea.
 Choosing the wrong one is a common and avoidable mistake.

 Who it's for